-It's still in the early stages, but a new blood test for the early detection of cancer has delivered promising results, say researchers.
+Still in its early stages, another blood test for the early detection of cancer also has delivered promising results, say researchers.

-The test searches blood samples for small bits of DNA, which are shed by dying cancer cells into the bloodstream.
-In the recent study of 124 patients with advanced cancers, the test was able to detect at least one genetic change in 89 percent of the people who were studied.
+The test also searches blood samples for small bits of DNA, deposited by dying cancer cells into the bloodstream.
+In the study of 124 patients with advanced cancers, the test was able to detect at least one genetic change in 89 percent of the people who were studied.

-The study results were presented at the 2017 American Society of Clinical Oncology (ASCO) Annual Meeting in June.
+The study results were presented at the June 2017 American Society of Clinical Oncology (ASCO) Annual Meeting.

 The test has been referred to as a "liquid biopsy," but it differs from those tests, which only study a small part of the genetic material of already-diagnosed patients.
 The goal in that case it to monitor the disease for treatment.